lytics/pathforajs/docs/docs/layouts/bar.md

 ## pushDown

-For `top` or `top-fixed` positioned bars, we can select an element to push down (add a top margin) so it doesn't get covered by the module, this is especially helpful for top-aligned site navigation.
+For `top` or `top-fixed` positioned bars, we can select an element to push down (add a top margin) so it doesn't get covered by the module, this is especially helpful for a top-aligned site navigation.

 <table>
   <thead>